Bleed the Fifth

 Bleed the Fifth is the debut studio album by American metal band Divine Heresy, released in August 2007.
 It sold approximately 2,700 copies in its first week of release.
-The album name is a play on the American judicial system Fifth Amendment (To plead the Fifth Amendment).
+The album name is a play on the American judicial system Fifth Amendment (to plead the Fifth Amendment).
 It is the only album to feature original vocalist Tommy Vext who later departed from the band after an on-stage altercation.

 "Failed Creation" served as the album's lead single.
 Its music video received airplay on MTV2's Headbangers Ball upon release.

+The title of the album is a play on the phrase "plead the fifth".

 Track listing

 All lyrics written by Tommy Vext.